 Churches Played Vital Roles In Maritimes - Part 2 of 3

-Last time "To view Part 1 Click Here" this series closed off with reference to the rampant wave of Gospel proselytizing in New Brunswick and Nova Scotia at the close of the 18th Century and in the early 19th.
+Part 1 of this series closed off with reference to the rampant wave of Gospel proselytizing in New Brunswick and Nova Scotia at the close of the 18th Century and in the early 19th.

 The scattered, lonely settlements were prime fodder for the intinerant preachers.
 A fever of "New Light" evangelism spread like an epidemic.